AFRICA

 22) No overlap of activities of the parties

 Section 50 of the CCA prohibits any acquisition of shares or assets which would have or would be likely to have the effect of substantially lessening competition in a market in Australia.
 Accordingly, it can, in theory, capture mergers where the merger parties' activities do not overlap.
-However, as a practical matter, if the parties have little or no overlapping activities (whether horizontal or vertical), then the merger will be unlikely to have the effect of substantially lessening competition.

 23) Other exemptions from notification duty even if thresholds ARE met?